VikramRangarajan/vikramrangarajan.github.io/_sources/index.rst.txt

 .. card:: Shahoveisi Lab - 02/24 to Present
 	:link: https://sites.google.com/view/umdturfgrasspathology/home

-	Research Assistant
+	Undergraduate Research Assistant

 	Assisted in creating manuscripts for machine learning research projects related to identifying and managing turfgrass related diseases

-	Created 3d visualizations of machine learning model output predictions using matplotlib
+	Used methods such as transfer learning and gradual unfreezing to train highly accurate nematode image classifiers

-	Performed automatic hyperparameter optimization on scikit-learn and TensorFlow models to achieve highest metrics
+	Performed automatic hyperparameter optimization to train scikit-learn and PyTorch models to achieve highest metrics

-	Performed image dataset processing for use in a Keras deep neural network image classifier using OpenCV
+	Performed image dataset preprocessing for use in a PyTorch deep neural network image classifier using OpenCV

 .. card:: SimpleTensor - 02/24 to Present
 	:link: https://vikramrangarajan.github.io/SimpleTensor/